5 Health Benefits Of Air Conditioning

 Can Help Seasonal Allergy Sufferers

-The Asthma and Allergy Foundation reports that the negative effects of interior air pollutants, dust mites, pet dander, other indoor airborne allergens can be mitigated through air conditioning.
-This is founded in the fact that humidity increases dust mite, mold growth, and other precursors to allergy attacks.
+The Asthma and Allergy Foundation reports that the negative effects of interior air pollutants, dust mites, pet dander, and other indoor airborne allergens can be mitigated through air conditioning.
+This is founded in the fact that humidity increases dust mites, mold growth, and other precursors to allergy attacks.
 Air conditioning can reduce humidity, and ultimately the pollutants that aggravate allergy sufferer symptoms.
 But there’s more.